cjumel/dotfiles/README.md

 apt install git pre-commit
 ```

-To setup a Git configuration adapted to remote machines, you can change the symlink to use
+To setup a Git configuration adapted to remote machines (typically without my personnal
-`./.gitconfig.remote` instead of `./.gitconfig`.
+credentials), you can change the symlink to use `./.gitconfig.remote` instead of `./.gitconfig`.

 ### Zsh, Oh-My-Zsh & powerlevel10k